adirosu95/Downloads_Folder_Automation/readme.md

+#
-# Used to automatically moved different files from a specific directory to subdirectories, named after file extensions.
+Used to automatically move different types of files, from a specific directory to a subdirectory called after the file extension.
 #